-The Auditor was provided an agency flow chart showing the relationship between the PREA Coordinator who works in the Maine Department of Corrections Central Office and DOC upper management and the facilities Wardens/Directors.
-The PREA Coordinator reports to the DOC Manager of Correctional Operations who oversees conditions of confinement in DOC facilities as well as the state County Jail system.
-The PREA Coordinator's predecessors have been involved in agency planning including how new facilities' physical plant structure affects PREA safety measures.
-The PREA Coordinator has been in the role for approximately 8 months.
+The Auditor was provided with an agency flow chart showing the relationship between the PREA Coordinator who works in the Maine Department of Corrections Central Office and DOC upper management and the facilities Wardens/Directors.
+The PREA Coordinator reports to the DOC Manager of Correctional Operations, who oversees conditions of confinement in DOC facilities and the state County Jail system.
+The PREA Coordinator's predecessors have been involved in agency planning, including determining how the physical plant structure of new facilities affects PREA safety measures.
+For this audit, another central office staff member with experience as a PREA Compliance Manager took on the duties during the preparation for the audit.
 The documentation provided shows contact with the agency's Commissioner and senior leadership.
-The Director of Operations has a bi-weekly meeting which includes the PREA Compliance Manager and at times includes other senior leadership including Assistant Commissioner and the Commissioner.
+The Director of Operations has a bi-weekly meeting that includes the PREA Coordinator and, at times, other senior leadership, including Assistant Commissioner and Commissioner.
+The Director of Operations gave examples of how the PREA Coordinators, through the years, have made significant changes in the agency's efforts to provide safe environments.

-Indicator (c): The Maine Department of Corrections does operate multiple facilities.
+Indicator (c): The Maine Department of Corrections operates multiple facilities.
 In each facility, the Warden/Director names an individual to oversee the ongoing efforts.
-The agency PREA Policy 6.11 requires, and the policy goes on to define the role of the PREA Monitor.
-It states "The facility PREA monitor's duties shall also include, but are not limited to, the following:

-a. ensuring that all residents are screened for risk of sexual victimization or abusiveness, in accordance with the timeframes set out in departmental policy;
+The agency PREA Policy 6.11 requires and the policy goes on to define the role of the PREA Monitor.
+It states, " The facility PREA monitor's duties shall also include, but are not limited to, the following a. ensuring that all residents are screened for risk of sexual victimization or abusiveness, in accordance with the timeframes set out in departmental policy;

 b. ensuring that all residents are provided timely, comprehensive education, through written materials and/or video, regarding their rights to be free from sexual misconduct and sexual harassment and to be free from retaliation for reporting such incidents, as well as departmental policies for reporting and responding to such incidents.
-This education shall also include prevention, self-protection, and the availability of treatment and counseling;
+This education shall also include prevention, selfprotection, and the availability of treatment and counseling;